fsr/python-lessons/_exercises/calculator.md

 ---
 title: Calculator
 status: drafty
+number: 6
 ---

 ### Description

-Write a command line program, that accepts dual-operand infix-only mathematical equations and calculates the result.
-In an endless loop.[^while]
+Write a command line program, that accepts dual-operand infix-only mathematical equations and calculates the results, in an endless loop.[^while]

 [^while]:
     A `while` loop would be appropriate here.

-You may assume the user input has the structure operand 1, space, operator, space, operand 2 like so `1 + 5` or `6 - 8`.[^input_structure]
+You may assume the user input has the structure: operand 1, space, operator, space, operand 2 like so `1 + 5` or `6 - 8`.[^input_structure]

 [^input_structure]:
-    Since we assume operands and operator are separated by spaces, we can split the string at the spaces.
+    Since we assume operands and operator are separated by spaces, we can split the string at the spaces. `input.split(' ' )`

 It should at least accept +, -, \*, / as operators.